 - Jesse D Bloom

 - Julie Overbaugh

 - Hugh K Haddox

 The funders had no role in study design, data collection and interpretation, or the decision to submit the work for publication.

 We thank Michael Doud and Orr Ashenberg for computer code that formed the basis for some of the analyses.
 We thank Andrew Ward for pointing out to us that some of the sites with slower-than-expected rates of evolution are involved in Env’s conformational changes upon receptor binding.
 We thank Kelly Lee for helpful input about the relative stabilities of the BG505 and BF520 Envs.
 We thank the Fred Hutch Genomics Core for performing the Illumina deep sequencing.

-- Arup K Chakraborty, Reviewing Editor, Massachusetts Institute of Technology, United States
+- Arup K Chakraborty, Massachusetts Institute of Technology, United States

 © 2018, Haddox et al.